What it means

 Why it matters now

 Most B2B demand gen budgets over-index on capture because it attributes more cleanly.
-A paid search lead, demo request, or gated-content conversion is easier to report than trust, category familiarity, or a founder’s point of view moving through a buying committee.
-But the compounding asset is creation: content, brand, narrative, community presence, customer proof, and executive visibility that make capture cheaper and more effective over time.
+A paid search lead, demo request, or gated-content conversion is easier to report than trust, category familiarity, or a founder's point of view moving through a buying committee.
+But the asset that keeps paying off is creation: content, brand, narrative, community presence, customer proof, and executive visibility that make capture cheaper and more effective over time.

 | Area | Capture-heavy demand gen | Creation-led demand generation |